V-Mayya/sql-project/index.md

 - Number of species of wildlife impacted in countries that have had moderate to severe earthquakes

 ```
-SELECT country, COUNT(species_impacted) AS 'No. of species impacted' FROM events WHERE country_unique_ID IN (SELECT country_unique_ID FROM events WHERE magnitude >= 6) GROUP BY country HAVING COUNT(species_impacted) > 3;
+SELECT country_code, SUM(species_impacted) AS 'No. of animals impacted' FROM  WHERE country_code IN (SELECT country_code FROM events WHERE magnitude >= 6) GROUP BY country_code HAVING SUM(species_impacted) > 100;
 -- (or no need after group by)
 ```

 According to the earthquake magnitude scale, magnitudes greater than 6 can cause severe destruction.
-The subquery will allow the user to find the countries and their respective number of species impacted (in terms of types such as birds, fish - 2) for all situations where number of species impacted were greater than 3.
+The subquery will allow the user to find the countries and their respective number of animals impacted for all situations where number of species impacted were greater than 100.

 This can then be compared with total number of earthquakes of magnitude greater than 6 for each country (Japan in this example) using the following query.